Temple for Self emerged deity of Sri Rama, Parasurama consecrated Lakshmana

 Legand

 Maha Vishnu pleased with the penance of Aamalakan appeared before him along with Sri Devi [Lakshmi] and Sri Bhuma Devi, with Adishesha as His canopy.
-Sri Aamalakan was spell bound on his seeing the Lord, overwhelmed with joy could not utter a word.
-Sri Maha Vishnu asked him to seek any boon he wishes.
+Sri Aamalakan was spellbound on his seeing the Lord, overwhelmed with joy could not utter a word.
+Sri Maha Vishnu asked him to seek any boon he wished.
 Aamalakan said he wished noting- not even Swarga, but unstinted devotion towards God.
 Boon was granted by the Lord and as per the wishes of Aamalakan Lord had transformed His image as seen by Aamalakan as a deity at the very place.
 Since self emerged deity at the west sanctum at the request of the Aamalakan who was chanting the taraka mantra – Rama – this idol is regarded as Sri Rama.
-The MahaVishnu idol consecrated by Sri Parasurama is regarded as that of Sri Lakshmana.
+The Mahavishnu idol consecrated by Sri Parasurama is regarded as that of Sri Lakshmana.

 Sri Rama - Swamyambu idol

 Vilwadrinathan Temple prakaram, Tiruvilwamala, Trichur The idol in the Western sanctum is about five feet in height.
 The deity is permanently covered and protected with gold plates.
-It is said that the when attempted to remove the cover the idol got slightly damaged, hence the golden cover is now never removed.
+It is said that when attempting to remove the cover the idol got slightly damaged, hence the golden cover is now never removed.
 Sri Vilwadrinathan is seen as He appeared before saint Aamalakan.
-His right hand holds disc [sudharshan] the other right holds lotus, while His left arm holds counch [Sangu] the other left is seen resting on the mace [gadha].
+His right hand holds a disc [sudharshan] the other right holds a lotus, while His left arm holds a conch [Sangu] the other left is seen resting on the mace [gadha].
 Sri Devi and BhuDevi are seen standing next to Him.
 All of them are seen protected by the Adishesha as their canopy.
 It is believed that below this sanctum there is a cave and a golden Vilwa tree.
 Therefore Sri Rama of this kshetra is called Sri Vilwadrinathan.
 It is worthy to note that Sri Vilwamangalathu Swamiyar had sung in praise of the Lord of this kshetra addressing the Lord as "Vilwadrinatha".

 Sri Hanuman shrine of this kshetra